-These are my absolute favorite kitchen tools for quick and easy meal prep.
+These are my absolute favorite kitchen tools for quick and easy meal prep (check out my HelloFresh review for the EASIEST meal prep).
 Having a few good pieces of kitchen equipment makes it so much easier to cook, and will actually make you want to cook more at home too.

 Aka: a ceramic pot with a lid.
 I use the dutch oven all the time from fall through spring, just not in the hottest summer months.
 Throw a bunch of ingredients in the pot, cover with enough liquid, and cook on low heat for a couple of hours.
 Veggies and meats come out so tender and flavorful, and it warms your house and makes it smell delicious.
 I love this thing.
 I use it to make no-knead breads too.

 It’s not news that slow cookers are super popular.
 This is a great inexpensive slow cooker, but for now I am sticking with my good old dutch oven.

 I can’t say enough about cast iron cookware.
 It’s sturdy, lasts practically forever, cooks evenly, and goes inside the oven or on the stovetop.
 Love love love my cast iron cookware.
 At the minimum get a large cast iron pan – they’re great for stir fry, cooking eggs, one-dish chicken recipes, pancakes, making skillet cookies, and so much more.
 This cast iron skillet is my favorite – we have tons of cast iron cookware in our kitchen from this brand.

 Another meal prep tool that I love is the immersion blender.
 It can take 10 minutes to make and puree a soup with an immersion blender and I find it easier and way less messy than transferring to a regular blender.

 That’s it!
 Just a few basics to make meal planning easier.